SEO Horror Stories

 SEO is scary.

-I might be an SEO Consultant myself, but I am the first to acknowledge that Search Engine Optimisation (SEO) can be quite scary for your average business owner.
+Although we are SEO Consultants, we are the first to acknowledge that Search Engine Optimisation (SEO) can be quite scary for your average business owner.

-It’s bit like when I take my car to a mechanic.
-While I don’t know how cars work, I do know that for optimal results they need to be serviced regularly.
-(A funny story for the more mechanically minded: When the brakes on one of our cars started squealing, I asked my husband if they needed oiling … yes really …! )
+It’s a bit like taking your car to the mechanic.
+While some of us may not know how cars work, we can appreciate that for optimal results they need to be serviced regularly.
+(A funny story for the more mechanically minded: When the brakes on Front Page SEO Founder Janet’s car started squealing, she asked her husband if they needed oiling … yes really …! )

-As a customer, I am trusting my mechanic with a valuable asset (my car), and hoping that they will do the right thing.
+As the customer, we are trusting the mechanic with a valuable asset (our cars), and hoping that they will do the right thing.